-Fremont Pass is a high mountain pass at an elevation of 3.450m (11,318ft) above the sea level, located in the Rocky Mountains of central Colorado, in USA.
+Fremont Pass is a high mountain pass at an elevation of 3.450m (11,318ft) above the sea level, located on the border of Lake County and Summit County, in central Colorado, USA.

-The road over the pass is called State Highway 91.
+Located in the Rocky Mountains of central Colorado, the road over the pass is called State Highway 91.
 It’s asphalted.
 The only steep part is the switchback on the final ascent toward the Climax mine on the south side.
 The final assault, about a mile from the top, brings you in at steady 5%, but a short section hits 7.5%.
 The rest of the pass is gentle.
-This road is usually open all year, but it can be closed anytime when the access is not cleared of snow.
-Highway 91 heads south toward the pass and is a surprisingly straight road for a pass with only a few turns near the summit.
-Note that there are a couple false summits before you reach the true summit at the mine.
+The pass is located between the towns of Copper Mountain and Leadville.